 Search for related documents in the Guidance Document Repository

 The Canadian Food Inspection Agency (CFIA) reminds anyone involved in handling or transporting animals to take appropriate measures to protect animals from the effects of extreme temperatures.

 Every person transporting animals by any means in Canada is legally obligated to ensure that the entire trip – including loading, confining, transporting, and unloading – does not result in injury, suffering or death to the animals.
 Regulations apply to anyone involved in the transportation process, including owners and producers, processors, assembly centres, feedlots, shippers and drivers.

-During the summer months, extra measures should be taken to protect every animal from suffering pain or distress that is caused by, or made worse by, the transport process unnecessary suffering.
+During the summer months, extra measures should be taken to protect every animal from injury, suffering or death that is caused by, or made worse by, the transport process.
 These can include:

 - handling animals in a manner to minimize stress

 - providing sufficient ventilation at all times, including when the vehicle is stopped or animals are waiting to be loaded or unloaded